 Can you get a UTI prescription without seeing a doctor?

-"Async" means you fill out a structured clinical intake on your phone or computer.
-A licensed medical provider — usually a physician or nurse practitioner — reads it, evaluates your symptoms against validated clinical criteria, and decides whether to prescribe.
+"No-video online visit" means you fill out a structured clinical intake on your phone or computer.
+A licensed clinician reads it, evaluates your symptoms against validated clinical criteria, and decides whether to prescribe.
 You and the provider never need to be on a call at the same time.
-Most async UTI visits are reviewed within a few hours.
+Reviews happen 7 days a week, including weekends, and timing depends on case complexity.

 It's different from a video visit (where you're on camera with the provider) and different from a chatbot (which is software, not a clinician).
-Async telehealth is real clinical decision-making by a real licensed human, just not in person and not in real-time.
+Online visits are real clinical decision-making by a real licensed human, just not in person and not in real-time.

 Why it works for UTIs specifically

-UTIs are one of the best-studied conditions for async care.
-A 2025 study in JAMA Network Open compared async-treated and in-person-treated uncomplicated UTIs and found equivalent clinical outcomes, with significantly higher patient satisfaction and lower total cost in the async arm.
+UTIs are one of the best-studied conditions for online care.
+A 2025 study in JAMA Network Open compared online-treated and in-person-treated uncomplicated UTIs and found equivalent clinical outcomes, with significantly higher patient satisfaction and lower total cost in the online-care arm.
 That's because UTI diagnosis is heavily history-based: the pattern of symptoms (burning, urgency, frequency), combined with risk factors and a safety screen, is often enough for a confident diagnosis in otherwise-healthy patients.

 What it can't treat